 John Coffee, a securities law professor at Columbia University, speaks with Deirdre Bolton about billionaire investor Carl Ichan’s stake in Netflix Inc. (NFLX:US) and the outlook for the company, in a video on Bloomberg Television’s “Money Moves.”

 Netflix Inc., the world’s largest subscription video service, adopted a so-called poison pill to protect against a hostile takeover after billionaire investor Carl Icahn acquired an almost 10 percent stake in the company.

 The stockholder rights plan, approved unanimously by Netflix’s board on Nov.
 2, would be triggered if an “activist shareholder” acquired 10 percent of the stock, or an institutional investor bought 20 percent.

 The move is meant to make a hostile takeover too costly.
 Icahn, 76, said on Oct.
-31 he holds stock and options representing 5.54 million shares and that the video service is an attractive target for larger companies including Amazon.com Inc. (AMZN) and Verizon Communications Inc. (VZ) that have entered the market Netflix pioneered.
+31 he holds stock and options representing 5.54 million shares and that the video service is an attractive target for larger companies including Amazon.com Inc. (AMZN:US) and Verizon Communications Inc. (VZ:US) that have entered the market Netflix pioneered.
 The poison pill gives Chief Executive Officer Reed Hastings time to press his international expansion.